 Fig. 2.
-Example of a Production Data File (a) and the corresponding Production Data Fields File (b).
+Example of a Production Data File (a) and corresponding Production Data Fields File (b).

-TIME WINDOWS File: This file is optional and can only be used when "Windows Creation Mode": 'Files' is selected.
-The Time Windows files must be in ASCII format (e.g. \.txt).
-The data must be stored in 2 columns, such that each column contains the values of a specified parameter: $1^{st}$ column - the starting point of each time window, $2^{nd}$ column - the ending point of each time window.
+TIME WINDOWS File: This file is optional and can only be used when "Windows Creation Mode": 'Files' is selected (see next section).
+The Time Windows files must be in ASCII format (e.g. ST2\test\timewindows.txt).
+The data must be stored in 2 columns, such that each column contains the values of a specified parameter: 1st column - the starting time of each time window, 2nd column - the ending time of each time window.
 The file format must be matlab time (Fig. 3).